-Born on 11 May 1992 in Bree, Belgium, the transfer of goalkeeper Thibaut Courtois to Chelsea was completed in July 2011.
+Born on 11 May 1992 in Bree, Belgium, the transfer of goalkeeper Thibaut Courtois to Chelsea on a five-year contract was completed in July 2011.
 It was then agreed he would be loaned to Atletico Madrid for the 2011/12 season, where he enjoyed an impressive campaign, making 52 appearances and collecting a Europa League winners' medal after helping his side to a 3-0 victory in the Final against Athletic Bilbao.

 At his previous club, Racing Genk, he was part of the team that won the 2010/11 Belgian League, the club's first championship in nine years.
 It was the young keeper's first season as a regular.
 The year before the club had finished 11th.